 According to the National Institute On Deafness And Other Communication Disorders, only 20% of those who are hearing impaired seek treatment.
 36 million Americans have hearing loss, including 17% of adults.

 Hearing Aid Technology Has Changed

 Many of those with hearing loss refuse to acknowledge it.
 It could be due to embarrassment, feeling self conscious about wearing a hearing aid, or thinking only really old people need them.

 Whatever the reason you have been postponing an auditory evaluation, consider doing it now.
 Most new hearing aids are virtually invisible and no one will even know you are wearing them.

-If you have been reluctant to get treatment for your age-related hearing loss, contact Surgical Associates Northwest and discover how a hearing aid can change your life for the better.
-Call (253) 833-4050 to schedule an appointment today.
+If you have been reluctant to get treatment for your age-related hearing loss, contact Surgical Associates Northwest to discover how a hearing aid can change your life for the better.
+To schedule a consultation with our ENT specialist near Renton and Kent, WA, at our ENT clinic in Federal Way and Auburn, WA, please call (253) 833-4050 or request your appointment using our secure online form.